Cellie0320/ARWSS/PRJ371-Main-main/ARWSS/src/frontend/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project frontend directory, you can run:

 ### `npm start`